 Ask yourself: do our values align strongly around 1-2 or the six dimensions of culture?
 Or are you left with a little bit of everything?
 Take your results and present them back to the leaders that defined the values and point out any inherent contradictions in the values.

-It’s common for HR leaders to use surveys to gather employees’ thoughts on company values.
+It’s common to use surveys to gather employees’ thoughts on company values.
 It’s democratic, fair, and collaborative.
 But the problem is that what you end up with is a laundry-list of loosely connected (at best) or completely contradictory (at worst) ideals that are based mainly on employees’ personal feelings about their work environment.

 Values defined this way lack any connection to company objectives.
 When this happens, behavior inevitably deviates from the values because they aren’t aligned with incentives or realities of the business.
 This is what leads to values being “just a poster on the wall”, which then can negatively impact morale and employee engagement.

-How to measure culture
+How to measure company culture

 In this guide, we’ve tackled many of the challenges leaders face around defining, describing, and designing their company culture.
 But how can you be sure that any of this work is actually paying off?
 If you go through the hard work of defining your ideal company culture, how do you know where you stand against your goals?
 Luckily, culture can be measured.
-In this section, we’ll look at 2 ways to do this.
+In this section, we’ll look at a way to do this.

 Remember the six dimensions of culture?
 You can actually survey employees about their work-related priorities to create a culture snapshot.
-You can use the Bunch Assessment to do this.
-Here’s what it looks like:

 Pros of Survey-based Assessment: